Shopping

 (Image credit: Future)

-When testing the best food processors we made sure to use every attachment on offer, meaning we will often slice, chop, grate, spiralize, and even make pizza dough.
+When testing the best food processors we made sure to use every attachment on offer, meaning we will often slice, chop, grate, spiralize, and even make pastry and pizza dough.
 We also like to work with a mixture of personal and brand-supplied recipes.
 A lot of brands include recipes with their products, which can be a great way of getting to know a food processor, but it's also important that the machine will work with our own recipes.
 We also test each food processor for weeks, not once, to ensure we offer you more than just a first impression.

-For more insight into our hands-on review process, refer to our Homes & Gardens review guidelines
+For more insight into our hands-on review process, refer to our Homes & Gardens review guidelines.

 Meet The Team